Introduction to Primer

 If you win big on your first visit to a casino, it sets an unrealistic expectation you might take years to recover from, if ever.
 I hope you win big on your second visit to a casino.
 That’s what happened to me.

 Once you’ve visited the casino a few times, maybe you’ll want to know more about why casinos are the way they are.
 If so, I have plenty of articles about them.
 But that may be too soon.

 When you’re ready, they’ll be waiting here for you.
 I hope you have a great time at the casino playing slots.
 Have fun, be safe, and make smart choices.

 Summary of Primer

-Too often a beginner slots player gets lost.
-So much happens at once in a casino!
-Lights!
-Sounds!
-Smoke!
-There really is a lot going on for beginners.
-With this primer, a beginner slots enthusiast no longer starts from scratch.
+Too often, a beginner slots player gets lost.
+There is a lot going on for beginners.
+With this primer, a newbie slots enthusiast no longer starts from scratch.